Iordan-Iulian-Bogdan/Sparse-representations-solver/README.md

   - uses AVX SIMD extensions and is multi-threaded
   - the majority of relevant computations are also GPU accelareted using OpenCL
   - effective for very large systems i.e. the dimensions of dictionary A are of order 10000 x 10000 and over
+  - supports 32bit and 64bit floating point formats (64bit GPU acceleration may be worse due to the fact that a lot of GPU have lower double precision throughput)

   Notes :